mmeyer2k/dcrypt/README.md

 $bool = \Dcrypt\Hash::verify($plaintext, $hash, $password);
 ```

+Incrementing the `$cost` value by 1 increases the number of hash iterations by `100,000`.
+A `$cost` value of 0 results in a single hash being performed.

 ## Time-safe String Comparison
 Dcrypt uses time-safe string comparisons in all sensitive areas.
 The same function that is used internally is also exposed for use in your projects.
 ```php